Project-MONAI/monai-deploy/deploy/docker-compose/README.md

 # MONAI Deploy Lite

-MONAI Deploy Lite provides a simple & lightweight solution for running MONAI Applications (MAPs) on a minimal MONAI Deploy platform.
+As described in the [MONAI Operating Environments guideline](https://github.com/Project-MONAI/monai-deploy/blob/main/guidelines/MONAI-Operating-Environments.md), the journey from development to production usually requires multiple steps across different environments, operated by different teams and with different requirements.

-It is meant to bridge the big gap between the local development of MAPs in a laptop using the MONAI Deploy App SDK and a production-ready deployment.
+MONAI Deploy Lite is designed to facilitate the testing and validation of MAPs in the early stages of this pipeline (i.e. workstation environment), where ease of use and time to get started are most important.

 Users of MONAI Deploy Lite will be able to run their MAPs, connected to a test PACS, or their own test/research PACS, for further validation, confidently taking steps towards production.